gis-ops/tutorials/qgis/QGIS_PluginTesting.md

 First we'll prepare our project.
 In the last tutorial we already took some measures to make the test-writing part a smooth(er) journey, so we don't actually have to touch any of the plugin code.

 To not complicate things further we'll write our tests with Python's built-in `unittest` framework.
-In bigger projects, we usually prefer to use [`pytest`](https://docs.pytest.org/en/6.2.x/), which uses an entirely different, but more scalable approach.
+In bigger projects, we usually prefer to use [`pytest`](https://docs.pytest.org/en/6.2.x/), which uses an entirely different, more scalable approach.

 We _actually_ prefer to have out-of-source tests (i.e. in a root `tests` folder, so we don't have to ship irrelevant tests to users).
 However, the CI setup we'll come to later will depend on in-source tests.
 So create a folder called `tests` in `quick_api/`.

 As a first action you'll copy/paste the code from smarter people than us, which will make the whole thing much easier.

-First some background: One issue which makes testing QGIS plugins a little alien is the fact that we need to test software which _is expecting to run_ within a QGIS application, but _are run_ in isolated tests, i.e. not within the QGIS environment.
+Some background to that: One issue which makes testing QGIS plugins a little alien is the fact that we need to test software which _is expecting to run_ within a QGIS application, but _are run_ in isolated tests, i.e. not within the QGIS environment.
 You typically invoke `unittest` suites with `python -m unittest` from the command line.
 But then your code very much depends on a living QGIS environment, so you need a way to initialize one.

 So, we copy some code from [DataPlotly](https://github.com/ghtmtt/DataPlotly), which will set up QGIS and it's heavier components: